ri0e/Ngram/README.md

 # N-gram
 Simple N-gram model that utilizes dictionaries to achieve its purpose.
-This N-gram model provides a modular approach to gernerating (and reading hopefully) N-grams.
+This N-gram model provides a modular approach for gernerating and reading N-grams.
-It basically uses nested dictionaries in this way: (for trigram)
+It basically uses nested dictionaries in this way: (for bigrams)
 ```
 'word1': {
 .  'word2': 0.5